Granulosa cell: Embryology of ovarian granulosa cells

-Cumulus Cells (CC) vs Mural Granulosa Cells (MGC)
+Cumulus cells (CC) vs mural granulosa cells (MGC)

-Cumulus cells surround the oocyte.
+Cumulus cells (CC) surround the oocyte.
 They provide nutrients to the oocyte and influence the development of the oocyte in a paracrine fashion.
-Mural granulosa cells line the follicular wall and surround the fluid-filled antrum.
-The oocyte secretes factors that determine the functional differences between CCs and MGGs.
+Mural granulosa cells (MGC) line the follicular wall and surround the fluid-filled antrum.
+The oocyte secretes factors that determine the functional differences between CCs and MGCs.
 CCs primarily support growth and development of the oocyte whereas MGCs primarily serve an endocrine function and support the growth of the follicle.
 Cumulus cells aid in oocyte development and show higher expression of SLC38A3, a transporter for amino acids, and Aldoa, Eno1, Ldh1, Pfkp, Pkm2, and Tpi1, enzymes responsible for glycolysis.
 MGCs are more steroidogenically active and have higher levels of mRNA expression of steroidogenic enzymes such as cytochrome P450.
 MGCs produce an increasing amount of estrogen which leads to the LH surge.
 Following the LH surge, cumulus cells undergo cumulus expansion, in which they proliferate at a ten-fold higher rate than MGCs in response to FSH.
 During expansion CCs also produce a mucified matrix required for ovulation.